johanberntsson/simple-arpeggiator-lv2/README.md

 or stand-alone applications.

 **Graphical User Interface**:
-The optional GUI is designed with the FLUID IDE.
-The definition file is gui.fld, and the implementation files are ...
+The optional GUI is implemended in Qt5.
+The implementation files are simplearpeggiator_gui_qt5.cpp and simplearpeggiator_gui_qt5.h.

 RESOURCES
 ---------